 Our trained volunteers provide friendly visits, light housekeeping, escorted transportation to medical appointments and food stores, shopping services for people who cannot leave their home, telephone check-ins, and caregiver respite.
 Our services are always free.
 Last year, our volunteers provided more than 10,000 hours of services.

-We are in need of volunteers who are willing to do grocery shopping and medication pick-up and delivery.
+Current operations during the COVID pandemic - All of our programs are operating fully.
+We are receiving referrals for new clients and are onboarding them for services.
+Demand for grocery shopping services and telephone reassurance calls is still high.
+We are in need of volunteers for all programs.
 If you are interested in volunteering with us, please complete the sign-up box on our volunteer page and complete the volunteer application.
 Thank you!

 Operation Senior Smiles - your whole family can help.
 Make a handmade card with a drawing, a positive message, a poem . . . really anything positive.
 See flyer for more information - Op Sr Smiles flyer Apr2020